Scientific Research Red Light Therapy

 • 14,000 nm

-• Main findings:
+• Key findings:

-• Reduced scalp oiliness
+• Reduced sebum production of the scalp

-• Type: Controlled clinical trial.
+• Study type: Controlled clinical trial.

 5. Charoensuksira S, et al. Light-guiding microneedle patch + LED helmet (2024)